Auditing Google's AI Overviews and Featured Snippets: A Case Study on Baby Care and Pregnancy

-We curated a dataset of well-formed search queries by extracting queries relevant to our case study from a large public search query dataset in three iterative steps: (1) keyword filtering using baby care- and pregnancy-related terms; (2) length-based filtering by retaining queries with at least three words and removing near-duplicates through pre-processing; (3) automated annotation with gpt-4o-mini to exclude queries unrelated to human baby care or pregnancy (e.g., about animals, celebrities, or non-informational content).
+\paragraph{Initial Query selection.} We curated a dataset of well-formed search queries by extracting queries relevant to our case study from a large public search query dataset in three iterative steps: (1) keyword filtering using baby care- and pregnancy-related terms; (2) length-based filtering by retaining queries with at least three words and removing near-duplicates through pre-processing; (3) automated annotation with gpt-4o-mini to exclude queries unrelated to human baby care or pregnancy (e.g., about animals, celebrities, or non-informational content).

-For the first step, we selected the queries related to baby care and pregnancy from the 10.4 million distinct Bing search queries in the Open Resource for Click Analysis in Search (ORCAS) (which is a public click-based dataset associated with information retrieval tasks\footnote{This search query dataset contains no personally identifiable information {and has been filtered using a k-anonymity threshold to exclude infrequent queries.
-Offensive and pornographic content has been removed, meaning some extreme queries may be absent.}})~\cite{craswell2020orcas}.
-Using this dataset allows us to include \textit{real} search queries actually utilized by the users when seeking information or advice on baby care and pregnancy-related questions.
+For the first step, we selected the queries related to baby care and pregnancy from the 10.4 million distinct Bing search queries in the Open Resource for Click Analysis in Search (ORCAS), which is a public click-based dataset associated with information retrieval tasks\footnote{This search query dataset contains no personally identifiable information {and has been filtered using a k-anonymity threshold to exclude infrequent queries.
+Offensive and pornographic content has been removed, meaning some extreme queries may be absent.}}~\cite{craswell2020orcas}.
+Queries on baby care and pregnancy represent persistent everyday information needs rather than viral spikes, appearing in only 0.05\% of trend episodes in the GoogleTrendArchive dataset~\cite{urman2026trends}.
+In contrast, ORCAS captures the long tail of real user queries, making it better suited for studying realistic health information-seeking behavior.

 For the first filtering step, we used the keywords ``baby" and ``babies" for the topic baby care and ``pregnant" and ``pregnancy" for the topic pregnancy.
 For the second step, we filtered for queries with a minimum length of 3 words, as 2-word queries (e.g., ``baby teeth," ``baby eyes") tend to be too vague.